 Disability Services for Students (DSS) Exams — if you require extra testing time or other accomodations, you must give your paperwork to Nina or Dan ASAP.
 DSS exams occur during study sessions — Monday, Tuesday, and Wednesday, 7-9PM in the Informatics West Lobby.
 Please show up to a study session during the exam week to take your DSS exam.

-Make-up Exams — we do not offer make-up exams except for in extreme situations (emergencies, etc.).
-We handle these on a case-by-case situation.
-Please email firstname.lastname@example.org ASAP if you miss an exam for an emergency reason.
+Make-up Exams — we only offer makeup exams at the times specified in the announcement you receive before the exam.
+Please email email@example.com ASAP if you miss an exam for an emergency reason.
 We will require official documentation of some sort.
 You will need a note or documentation for that day, so please be sure to visit the doctor if you are sick on an exam day.
 If you cannot produce documentation and/or the reason for missing was not an emergency (e.g. sleeping in) you will not be allowed to take a makeup exam.

 There are many things that are out of your control.
 If you are having trouble with school work, family issues or illnesses, legal problems, plagiarism problems, long term hospitalization, assault, etc., you have someone on your side that can help you.
 Set up an appointment or walk into the Student Advocates Office and they will help you get paperwork in line, get additional help, and be an advocate for you.